Contract Vehicles & GWACs

 The government marketplace GSA contract remains the most efficient vehicle for contractors to scale their federal business.
 While the entry requirements are strict, the ability to compete for task orders without the overhead of full-scale open-market bidding provides a distinct competitive advantage.
 By leveraging intelligent data from platforms like SamSearch, contractors can identify exactly which GSA Schedules align with their core competencies, ensuring their time is spent on the most winnable opportunities.

-Learn about DOS EVOLVE, the Department of State's key IT contract vehicle.
-Understand how it works, its components, and how to find opportunities for your firm.
+Learn about ITES-3S, the Army's premier IT services contract vehicle.
+Discover how it works, its scope, and how contractors can leverage it for DoD opportunities.

 GSA Contract with the Federal Government